-You don’t want to just do your job; you want to do it well and as efficiently as possible.
 You likely know that putting your information into a spreadsheet can help you keep it organized, but learning Microsoft Excel has always seemed like more work than it's worth.
 Not true.

 Not everyone needs to master every Excel function.
 It’s important to understand what the Excel training levels are and what you’ll gain from each.
 With this understanding, you’ll find the right Excel training resource for your needs.

-Most Excel training is divided into three levels: beginner, intermediate and advanced.
-Here’s what to expect from each.
+Most Excel training is divided into three levels: beginner, intermediate, and advanced.
+Here’s what to expect from each:

 Beginner Excel Training

-In beginner Excel training, you’ll learn how to build spreadsheets from scratch, enter data, format cells, adjust rows and columns, sort data, the basic functions and more.
+In beginner Excel training, you’ll learn how to build spreadsheets from scratch, enter data, format cells, adjust rows and columns, sort data, the basic functions, and more.

 Intermediate Excel training